Projects

 LeadAfrik is the umbrella.

 The work is not limited to one lane.
-Some projects are public-economics products, some are consumer tools, some are marketplaces aimed at improving discovery and execution in fragmented markets, and some are property-operations systems built for day-to-day execution.
+Some projects are public-economics products, some are consumer tools, some are civic-reporting tools, some are address-infrastructure systems, some are marketplaces aimed at improving discovery and execution in fragmented markets, and some are property-operations systems built for day-to-day execution.

 What ties them together is a consistent operating style: clear user intent, strong information design, and a bias toward building systems that people can use immediately.